RumbleDB/rumbledb-tutorial/README.md

     java -version

 again to check that this worked (it should say 11, not 8 or 17).

+### Windows

+On Windows, we recommend using the Adoptium distribution, which has an Apache 2.0 license.
+The Adoptium distribution can be installed from [this page](https://adoptium.net/en-GB/temurin/releases/?version=11).
+You need to download the .msi file for Windows (x64).

+Simply run the installer and make sure to activate the setup of the PATH and JAVA_HOME directories

+Once you have finished the installation, you can check that the correct version of Java is running by running in a command window:

+    java -version

+which should display something like this (what is important is the 11, and not 8 or 17):

+    openjdk version "11.0.16.1" 2022-08-12
+    OpenJDK Runtime Environment Temurin-11.0.16.1+1 (build 11.0.16.1+1)
+    OpenJDK 64-Bit Server VM Temurin-11.0.16.1+1 (build 11.0.16.1+1, mixed mode)

+again to check that this worked.

 ## Download the RumbleDB jar